Maureen Vandermaas-Peeler, Professor of Psychology

 Office: Long 204 E

-I am a developmental psychologist with a particular interest in understanding how social and cultural practices support young children’s development.
-In particular, I study ways in which young children learn by interacting with others in their family and community.
-My current research projects investigate ways that young children learn mathematics through everyday activities at home, such as playing games and cooking with parents and siblings.
+I am a developmental psychologist with a particular interest in understanding how adults support young children’s learning through joint participation in authentic experiences, or culturally relevant, meaningful and developmentally appropriate activities.
+My current research projects investigate ways that young children learn math and science through nature play, gardening, cooking, and visiting museum exhibits with parents.
 I am also interested in the study of academic mentoring and high-impact engaged learning practices on college campuses.